-Parent/Carer application checklist (please consider ALL these points before submitting your application)
+Please consider ALL these points before submitting your application

-out approach in the second sec I have checked that my home Local Authority is Sefton before submitting an application.
+I have checked that my home local authority is Sefton before submitting an online application on the Citizen Portal.
 I understand that my child will not automatically transfer from a nursery to a primary school or a primary to secondary school and that I must apply for a school place.
-I have read the guide 'Sefton Primary & Secondary Schools Admissions Information 2024-2025' including the admissions criteria for my preferred schools to see which admission criterion my application will be considered under, such as a feeder primary school or a catchment/parish area which is linked to a particular school.
+I have read the guide 'Sefton Primary & Secondary Schools Admissions Information 2025-2026' including the admissions criteria for my preferred schools to see which admission criterion my application will be considered under, such as a feeder primary school or a catchment/parish area which is linked to a particular school.
 I have considered how my child will get to and from my preferred schools and whether I would be eligible to receive travel assistance through the local authority.
-I have also noted how the local authority measures home to school distance (safest walking route).
+I have also noted how the local authority measures home to school distance (shortest road walking route).
 I have checked the closing date for my application and understand that all information must be submitted before that date.
 I have registered on the Citizen Portal and created an account.
 I have kept a note of my password so that I can log into the Citizen Portal on National Offer Day to view the school place offer.
-I have checked that my details are correct in the Citizen Portal including my home address by selecting 'My Account' on the homepage and updated my details as necessary before making my application.
+I have checked that my details are correct in the Citizen Portal including my home address by selecting 'My Account' on the homepage and updated any details as necessary before making an application.
 I have stated three preferences naming the schools in the order I most prefer.
-I have remembered to include any brothers or sisters who are currently attending my preferred school and will still be attending in September 2024.
-Applications for schools which have 'Children of Staff' as part of their admissions criteria I have clearly stated the name of the school employee on my application form, and I understand that if I fail to do so, the Local/Admissions Authority may not be able to consider my application under this criterion, for that particular school.
+I have remembered to include any brothers or sisters who are currently attending my preferred school and will still be attending in September 2025.
+Applications for schools which have 'Children of Staff' as part of their admissions criteria I have clearly stated the name of the school employee/school base on my application form, and I understand that if I fail to do so, the Local/Admissions Authority may not be able to consider my application under this criterion, for that particular school.
 I have checked whether I need to complete and return a supplementary information form to provide further information for a faith school that I have named as a preference.
 I have submitted my application by the closing date and received the confirmation email.